roscopeco/anos/MemoryMap.md

 ## Memory Map for Anos

+> [!NOTE]
+> The low memory and early boot information here applies **only when booted via STAGE2**.
+> When booted with Limine (or other such loader as we may support from time to time)
+> the kernel entrypoint code for that loader is responsible for making the bootloader's
+> environment into something palatable for the kernel proper.

 ### Low Memory

 Various bits of low memory are used.
 Some of them are only used